 Definition: Textual analysis

 Textual analysis is a broad term used to describe the various research methods used to analyze, describe, and interpret the characteristics of a recorded message.
-An example of textual analysis is brand monitoring to determine social opinion on your brand in various contexts.

 What are the approaches to textual analysis?